catalystshift/beginner-guide-PSO2/docs/index.md

 **Common Equipment/Class Mistakes + To-Do's**:
 - Don't level your skilltree or mag for the sake of equipping a weapon below 13*.
 In fact, do not do this, ever.
 It is not needed.
 Not.
 Needed.
 - Unless its a DEX mag character or you are doing it for collection titles, do NOT get Millionaire weapons over Croesus weapons from the collection folders.
 Millionaire weapons have far higher DEX requirements which are incredibly hard to reach.
 Croesus is much easier to equip and is the exact same weapon except with different colors.
-Do not run multiple Tokyo Bonus Silver keys at once ideally.
-Save them(its ok if Tokyo Silvers expire, the idea is to exchange them for Golds during PSO2 Day, 5 for 1 gold key).
+It must be noted that Armada UQ is being phased out at the time of writing this, barring new Collection Folders, the new recommended 15 to get will be the Orb weapons from 15 Collection Folder 2.
+Those merely require Urgent Quest completion.
 - Do not make mixed stat mags.
+You want either a pure S ATK, R ATK, T ATK or DEX mag.
 - Do not bother enhancing weapons below 13* rank in most cases until you reach the point where you get into affixing things.
 Units you can enhance if skilled play is not your forte and you need the defense, but ideally try and get high rank units instead first(see if any free campaign giveaways are going on, or if cheap high ranks can be bought from Player/personal shop, get a minimum 5 slot if so, you want 12 ranks ideally, if your character can wear that).

 **The Easy-To-Forget/Overlook and also supes useful/important things**:
 - Don't neglect the Daily Crafting option in your Personal Quarters(both are available from the start).
 These will get you titles plus other goodies at literally no cost to you(although daily crafts are time locked, which can be removed via Lilliparium items which are again, gifted to you for doing Daily Crafts LOL, from the Title Counter to the right of the Gateway Ship).